- Applicants must be graduate students enrolled in a PhD or Masters program at a University of California campus.

 - Curriculum vitae

-- Letter from the reserve manager or faculty manager (as appropriate) of each reserve where you propose to conduct research that authorizes reserve use for your project
+- Letter from the manager of each reserve where you propose to conduct research that authorizes reserve use for your project

 - Letter of recommendation from your supervising faculty advisor indicating support of the proposed research and addressing its merits for funding by the NRS as well as your ability to conduct the research and meet established deadlines.